 Here are some questions you can ask:

 What can you tell me about my business?
-This is a good way to see if your interviewees took the time to research about what you do.
+This is a good way to see if your interviewees took the time to research what you do.
 Generally, those who take the time to learn about the company they are applying for are more interested and end up being more diligent on the job.
 If they can take a job interview this seriously, just think about how well they can perform when they’re hired.
 On the flip side, it’s okay to be wary of an interviewee who can’t even be bothered to spend a few minutes getting to know the company he or she is applying for.

 Why do you think you are the right fit for my business and the position you are applying for?
 This can be a good follow-up question to the previous one.
 An applicant who understands what your business needs and its goals are in touch with the skills and experience that can help achieve those goals is often the right person for the job.
 If you are looking for someone to do marketing or sales, this question also tells you how convincing and persuasive they can be.
 If you are looking for someone who needs excellent communication skills, this question helps measure their eloquence and ability to reason out.